wisimer/wisimer.github.io/source/_posts/2018-09-14_Numpy_tile.md

   If reps has length d, the result will have dimension of max(d, A.ndim).

   If A.ndim < d, A is promoted to be d-dimensional by prepending new axes.
   So a shape (3,) array is promoted to (1, 3) for 2-D replication, or shape (1, 1, 3) for 3-D replication.
   If this is not the desired behavior, promote A to d-dimensions manually before calling this function.

   If A.ndim > d, reps is promoted to A.ndim by pre-pending 1’s to it.
   Thus for an A of shape (2, 3, 4, 5), a reps of (2, 2) is treated as (1, 1, 2, 2).

   Note : Although tile may be used for broadcasting, it is strongly recommended to use numpy’s broadcasting operations and functions.
 ```

 <!--more-->

-#### 说明
+#### 二、说明

 `tile` 函数有两个参数 A 和 reps。